 It’s about telling them at a snapshot what you do and why you do it.
 I would consider putting a line in, you know, if you have experience in a certain industry, I would throw in there, maybe, you know, I’ve been in this industry for, you know, 10 years, five years, whatever it is, I may be, my channel may be new, but I’m not new to this industry.

-So you need to just kind of shift that thinking a little bit.
-So the other thing that I’ve got on the document is my audience.
+You need to just kind of shift that thinking a little bit.
+The other thing that I’ve got on the document is my audience.
 Okay.
-So I talk about who I personally target.
+I talk about who I personally target.
 And this is important, particularly when a brand is looking at you, because they’re looking to see if your audience matches with theirs.

 And this is what brings them in, okay?
-So people who have a small channel, people who are just starting out, if you’re struggling a little bit this is where brands we’ll see the value in you even if you’re small because size doesn’t always matter that much.
+People who have a small channel, people who are just starting out, if you’re struggling a little bit this is where brands we’ll see the value in you even if you’re small because size doesn’t always matter that much.

 A lot of the brands are looking for alignment in the audience over the number of subscribers that you have.
-So audience, I just call it out.
-So these are the people that I target.
+Audience, I just call it out.
+These are the people that I target.
 This is my target audience.

 And the reason that I’ve done, this is one, it looks pretty good.
 And two, one of the problems that brands have with creators, with influencers, I hate that word, it’s that a lot of influencers make up the stats because I don’t know.
 I don’t know why they make it up, whether they feel like they’d get a brand deal if they made it up or whether they feel that they would look better.